 # mv drupal-x.xx.tar.gz /var/www/ (mv to Apache root directory) # cd /var/www/ (change working directory) # tar -zxvf drupal-7.22.tar.gz (extract the archieve) # cd drupal-7.22 (Move to the extracted folder) # cp * -R /var/www/ (Copy the extracted archieve to apache directory)

-If everything goes OK, again open your browse and navigate to below links and you will be greeted with.
+If everything goes OK, again open your browser and navigate to the below links and you will be greeted with.

 http://127.0.0.1 http://localhost http://your-ip-address